 Richard Boylan, Ph.D.

-Spiritual shamans from the Plains tribes (Lakota, Oglala, Dakota, Blackfoot, Nakota) were joined by spokespersons from the Eastern (Iroquois, Oneida, Seneca and Choctaw) and Southwest (Hopi, Yaqui and Mayan) tribes.
-In addition, the chief Maori shaman came from New Zealand at the southern end of the globe, as well as a professional who formally resided in the land of the Saami people from the part of Scandinavia above the Arctic Circle.
+Spiritual leaders from the Plains tribes (Lakota, Oglala, Dakota, Blackfoot, Nakota) were joined by spokespersons from the Eastern (Iroquois, Oneida, Seneca and Choctaw) and Southwest (Hopi, Yaqui and Mayan) tribes.
+In addition, the chief Maori teacher came from New Zealand at the southern end of the globe, as well as a medical professional who formally resided in the land of the Saami people from the part of Scandinavia above the Arctic Circle.

 The Native teachers came because they had seen signs then occurring which had been predicted by ancient prophecies.
 These signs signified to them that the time had come to speak openly about their most closely-held oral traditions.
 These traditions include their origin from the stars, the influence of Star People visitors on the formation of their culture and their spiritual beliefs and ceremonies, and the imminent return of the Star Nations.

 Unprecedented as this gathering was, further precedent was set when Standing Elk, in a published announcement with apology to all Elders, declared that this sacred knowledge "is to be shared with our brothers of the four directions" (the entire non-Native world).
 Additionally, he invited world-famous Euro-American experts on the Star Visitors to also speak at this gathering of elders.
 Among those speaking were such notables as former NATO intelligence Command Sgt.-Major Robert O. Dean, Harvard Professor John Mack, MD, author Whitley Strieber, former acting Finnish Surgeon-General Rauni Kilde, MD, University of Wyoming Professor Leo Sprinkle, Ph.D., Star Visitors researcher-psychologist Richard Boylan, Ph.D., and others.